One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

 Many of them are great for crested geckos, as they retain moisture well and promote the high humidity settings a crestie needs to thrive.

-Additionally, many loose substrates are dense and have large enough pieces to make impaction very unlikely.
+Additionally, a loose substrate is dense and have large enough pieces to make impaction very unlikely.

 Other loose substrates, like coconut husks, are made of natural materials your gecko will be able to digest and pass safely if they happen to accidentally ingest a few pieces of it from time to time.